 Lauren Alexander (1983, Cape Town, ZA) obtained a Masters degree in design at the Sandberg Institute in Amsterdam(2008) and thereafter she graduated with an MFA from Dutch Art Institute/ArtEZ Arnhem (2011).
-Since 2012, Lauren teaches Interactive Media Design in the BA programme and tutors Master students at the MA Non Linear Narrative programme at the Royal Academy of Arts, The Hague (KABK).
+Since 2012, Lauren is co-head of the Interactive Media Design in the BA programme and tutors Master students at the MA Non Linear Narrative programme at the Royal Academy of Arts, The Hague (KABK).
 Lauren has taught at the MA Design of Experiences (2017-2019) at the University of the Underground, affiliated with the Sandberg Institute and the Cairo-Amsterdam Research Bureau programme at the University of the Underground, Amsterdam, (2019-2020).
 In 2020/21 she will be guest tutor together with Ghalia Elsrakbi at "Disarming Design", temporary programme at the Sandberg Institute.

 In 2009 Lauren co-founded Foundland Collective with Ghalia Elsrakbi. (www.foundland.info) and since 2014 the collective is based between Amsterdam and Cairo.
 The duo collaboration explores under represented political and historical narratives by working with archives via art, design, writing, educational formats, video making and storytelling.
 Throughout their development, the duo has critically reflected upon what it means to produce politically engaged work from the position of non-Western artists working between Europe and the Middle East.